 In construction, 2023

-The Centennial Concert Hall, at 555 Main Street in Winnipeg, Manitoba, is one of the most prominent buildings in the city’s downtown.
-Built in 1968 to commemorate Canada’s Centennial, its dramatic entry façade features forty-five eyelid-like windows flanked by grand Tyndall stone towers.
+The Manitoba Centennial Concert Hall, at 555 Main Street in Winnipeg, Manitoba, is one of the most prominent buildings in the city’s downtown.
+Built in 1968 to commemorate Manitoba’s Centennial, its dramatic entry façade features forty-five eyelid-like windows flanked by grand Tyndall stone towers.
 The building is a preeminent cultural icon bringing people together to witness the world-class music, dance, and theatre that graces its stage.
 Along with the particular demands of acoustics, performance, and large audience capacity, a high level of significance has been placed on the building’s maintenance and preservation over the years.

 In 2015, Cibinel Architecture Ltd. was engaged to complete an exterior envelope restoration of this iconic building.
 This includes roof and drainage upgrades, additional insulation, and the removal, refinishing, and reinstallation of 5,012 Tyndall stone wall panels.